There was a song my kindergarten teacher used to have us sing when it was time to clean up the classroom after playtime:

 Pack of assorted fine-tipped washable markers

-- Put the popsicle sticks in the mason jar, set aside.
+- Put the popsicle sticks in the mason jar, set them aside.

 - Use a clear glass gem to trace 10 circles on each of the two different patterned washi tapes.
 (You should have 20 circles in all.)